altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 "M::Does that mean you're not really there?"
 'R::Well, I am here to you...
 You perceive me...
-And if enough people to execute me in their brains...
+And if enough people were to execute me in their brains...
 Does it really matter at that point?'
 "M::But you're not actually in the chair"
 'R::If you poke me you would feel me.